Amlodipine besylate, valsartan.

 Patients with aortic and mitral valve stenosis, obstructive hypertrophic cardiomyopathy: As with all other vasodilators, special caution is required when using amlodipine in patients suffering from aortic or mitral stenosis, or obstructive hypertrophic cardiomyopathy.

-Dual Blockade of the Renin-Angiotensin System (RAS): Caution is required while co-administering ARBs, including valsartan, with other agents blocking the RAS such as ACEIs or aliskiren (see INTERACTIONS, subsection dual blockade of the RAS).
+Dual Blockade of the Renin-Angiotensin System (RAS): Caution is required while co-administering ARBs, including valsartan, with other agents blocking the RAS such as ACEIs or aliskiren (see Dual blockade of the RAS under INTERACTIONS).

 Pregnancy: Risk summary: As for any drug that acts directly on the RAAS, Exforge must not be used during pregnancy (see CONTRAINDICATIONS).
 Due to the mechanism of action of angiotensin II antagonists, a risk to the foetus cannot be excluded.
 Administration of angiotensin converting enzyme (ACE) inhibitors (a specific class of drugs acting on the renin-angiotensin-aldosterone system, RAAS) to pregnant women during the second and third trimesters has been reported to cause injury and death to the developing foetus.
 In addition, in retrospective data, first trimester use of ACE inhibitors has been associated with a potential risk of birth defects.
 There have been reports of spontaneous abortion, oligohydramnios and newborn renal dysfunction when pregnant women have inadvertently taken valsartan.